Deltaspace0/monomer-widgets/readme/graph/README.md

 - `graphFill`.
 Fill the area surrounded by provided points with the color.
 - `graphFillAlpha`.
 Transparency level of the filled area.
 - `graphDuration ms`.
 How long the animation lasts in ms. Animation starts when graph data changes (for example, point positions or color).
+- `graphAnimationTwist f`.
+Function which receives current animation progress (from 0 to 1) and returns modified progress.
+By default, previous graph data values change with uniform speed to new values during the animation (for example, if the radius is changed from 2 to 6 then at 0.5 animation progress the radius equals to 4).
 - `graphKey text`.
 Identifier of a graph data.
 It can be used to correctly run an animation when the order of graph datas is changed during merge.
 - `graphOnFinished e`.
 Raises an event when animation is complete.
 - `graphOnFinishedReq req`.
 Generates a `WidgetRequest` when animation is complete.